 However, on December 22, 2006, the U.S. Court of Appeals for the District of Columbia Circuit vacated EPA's Phase 1 Implementation Rule for the 8-hour Ozone Standard.
 (69 FR 23951, April 30, 2004).
 South Coast Air Quality Management Dist. v.
-EPA, 472 F.3d 882 (D.C.Cir.
-2006) (hereafter "South Coast.").
-The Court held that certain provisions of EPA's Phase 1 Rule were inconsistent with the requirements of the Clean Air Act.
-The Court rejected EPA's reasons for implementing the 8hour standard in nonattainment areas under Subpart 1 in lieu of subpart 2 of Title I, part D of the Act.
-The Court also held that EPA improperly failed to retain four measures required for 1-hour nonattainment areas under the antibacksliding provisions of the regulations: (1) Nonattainment area New Source Review (NSR) requirements based on an area's 1-hour nonattainment classification; (2) Section 185 penalty fees for 1-hour severe or extreme nonattainment areas; (3) measures to be implemented pursuant to section 172(c)(9) or 182(c)(9) of the Act, on the contingency of an area not making reasonable further progress toward attainment of the 1-hour NAAQS, or for failure to attain that NAAQS; and (4) the certain conformity requirements for certain types of federal actions.
+EPA, 472 F.3d 882 (DC Cir.
+2006).
+On June 8, 2007, in South Coast Air Quality Management Dist. v.
+EPA, Docket No. 04-1201, in response to several petitions for rehearing, the DC Circuit clarified that the Phase 1 Rule was vacated only with regard to those parts of the rule that had been successfully challenged.
+Therefore, the Phase 1 Rule provisions related to classifications for areas currently classified under subpart 2 of Title I, Part D of the Clean Air Act as 8-hour nonattainment areas, the 8-hour attainment dates and the timing for emissions reductions needed for attainment of the 8-hour ozone NAAQS remain effective.
+The June 8 decision left intact the Court's rejection of EPA's reasons for implementing the 8-hour standard in certain nonattainment areas under subpart 1 in lieu of subpart 2.
+By limiting the vacatur, the Court let stand EPA's revocation of the 1-hour standard and those anti-backsliding provisions of the Phase 1 Rule that had not been successfully challenged.
+The June 8 decision reaffirmed the December 22, 2006 decision that EPA had improperly failed to retain measures required for 1hour nonattainment areas under the anti-backsliding provisions of the regulations: (1) Nonattainment area New Source Review (NSR) requirements based on an area's 1-hour nonattainment classification; (2) Section 185 penalty fees for 1-hour severe or extreme nonattainment areas; and (3) measures to be implemented pursuant to section 172(c)(9) or 182(c)(9) of the Clean Air Act, on the contingency of an area not making reasonable further progress toward attainment of the 1-hour NAAQS, or for failure to attain that NAAOS.

+In addition, the June 8 decision clarified that the Court's reference to conformity requirements for antibacksliding purposes was limited to requiring the continued use of 1-hour motor vehicle emissions budgets until 8hour budgets were available for 8-hour conformity determinations, which is already required under EPA's conformity regulations.
+The Court thus clarified that 1-hour conformity determinations are not required for antibacksliding purposes.
 The Court upheld EPA's authority to revoke the 1-hour standard provided there were adequate anti-backsliding provisions.
-Elsewhere in this document, mainly in section VI.
-B. "The Reading Area Has Met All Applicable Requirements under Section 110 and Part D of the CAA and Has a Fully Approved SIP Under Section 110(k) of the CAA," EPA discusses its rationale why the decision in South Coast is not an impediment to redesignating the Reading Area to attainment of the 8-hour ozone NAAQS.
+Elsewhere in this document, mainly in section VI.B.
+"The State College Area Has Met All Applicable Requirements Under Section 110 and Part D of the Clean Air Act and Has Fully Approved SIP under Section 110(k) of the Clean Air Act," EPA discusses its rationale why the decision in South Coast is not an impediment to redesignating the State College Area to attainment of the 8-hour ozone NAAQS.